by John Ellis

 In 2014, reporting on a survey conducted by the Evangelical Alliance, Christian Today revealed the startling truth that, “of the over 1,500 surveyed, nearly all (90 percent) said they read the Bible regularly, but only 31 percent said they set aside a substantial period of time each day to pray.”

-Sadly, and methodological flaws aside, the Evangelical Alliance’s survey lays bare the hard truth that many of our prayer lives are suffering.
+Sadly, the Evangelical Alliance’s survey lays bare the hard truth that many of our prayer lives are suffering.
 Considering that the Bible teaches that prayer is a vital part of a Christian’s discipleship and sanctification, this is not a problem that should be ignored or excused.

 In my case, I have been frequently guilty of justifying my abbreviated prayer sessions by pointing to my Bible reading.